Using remote sensing to quantify carbon capture capacity in wetlands

 Field work.
 Our work focused on Twitchell Island, covered by Typha and Schoenoplectus, where we developed a retrospective of the Twitchell Island wetland site using historic remote sensing and field data.

 Our second aim was to develop protocols for belowground biomass core sampling using in-growth bags.
-Other field measures included: allometric aboveground biomass sampling using a 0.11 meter square quadrat, leaf surface CO2 exchange, assimilation efficiency, leaf fluorescence; photosynthetically active radiation above andkristin at work at twitchell below canopy with a PAR sensor to estimate absorbed photosynthetically active radiation (APAR).
+Other field measures included: allometric aboveground biomass sampling using a 0.11 meter square quadrat, leaf surface CO2 exchange, assimilation efficiency, leaf fluorescence; photosynthetically active radiation above and below canopy with a PAR sensor to estimate absorbed photosynthetically active radiation (APAR).

 These field measures were be compared with field spectrometer readings collected at coring locations twice a month.
 Readings were taken in pure tule and pure cattail stands.
-These data were analyzed to identify indices related to biomass, light use efficiency, fraction of absorbed photosynthetically active radiation (fAPAR), lisa in the reedschlorophyll.
+These data were analyzed to identify indices related to biomass, light use efficiency, fraction of absorbed photosynthetically active radiation (fAPAR), chlorophyll.

 Remote sensing.
 Our final aim was to scale these relationships up using remote sensing.
 In order to scale up the field spectrometer data, we used NASA and commercial satellite data to scale up vegetation indices derived from field spectrometer data.
 Imagery included NASA Hyperion or Digital Globe World View-2.